Aggregate behavior: Psychology of aggregate behavior

 Keynes' theory that individuals behave under conditions of fundamental uncertainty and that decentralised markets always produce full employment and efficient use of resources has been broadly consistent with individual behavior in real world conditions.
 This thus deems Keynes' characterisation of capitalist economies being prone to financial instability, unemployment, irrational waste of resource and others.
-This is one such speculation if one can aggregate an individuals behavior to the aggregate level.
+This is one such speculation if one can aggregate an individual's behavior to the aggregate level.

 § Listed in The New Palgrave Dictionary of Economics as Aggregation (Econometrics).